Million Dollar Quartet

 Go inside the recording studio of the most famed jam session in recording history.
 The new smash-hit musical, Million Dollar Quartet, tells the story of legendary music icons Elvis Presley, Johnny Cash, Jerry Lee Lewis, and Carl Perkins coming together for one unforgettable night.
 Get ready to rock along with the TONY AWARD WINNING musical that captures the most seminal moment in rock and roll history.

 The running time for Million Dollar Quartet is approximately 1 hour and 46 minutes.
 It is performed without an intermission.

-Million Dollar Quartet by Colin Escott and Floyd Mutrux will run from November 9, 2016 and is HELD OVER through January 20, 2017 in the Gompertz Theatre.
+Million Dollar Quartet by Colin Escott and Floyd Mutrux played from November 9, 2016 - January 20, 2017 in the Gompertz Theatre.

 This production is dedicated in loving memory to Vicky Small

 Violet Hope Small made her final curtain call, peacefully, on Saturday evening July 23 in the presence of family and loved ones.
 Throughout her life, as both a guidance counselor in Harlem, NY schools and as a costume designer in Off-Broadway theaters in New Jersey and Florida, Vicky was able to “Mother” literally thousands of young people.

 “Vicky Small was a devoted costumer who came to FST as a volunteer and went on to work for Florida Studio Theatre for over twenty years,” says Richard Hopkins, Producing Artistic Director.
 “A school teacher in her first life, a devoted wife and mother at home, and a true ‘servant of the people’ through the art she loved.
 She was an example for us all.
 She was a dear friend, a mother to us all, a tireless lover of the theatre, and one of the many ‘great souls’ who keep this world on its axis.
 She will be sorely missed.”